CMSgov/ab2d-sample-client-python/README.md

-  --only_start    -- if you only want to start a job --only_monitor  -- if you only want to monitor an already started a job --only_download -- if you only want to download an already finished job --since         -- if you only want to pull claims data added after a certain date.
+  --only_start    -- if you only want to start a job --only_monitor  -- if you only want to monitor an already started a job --only_download -- if you only want to download an already finished job --since         -- if you only want to pull claims data updated or filed after a certain date.
                      The expected format is yyyy-MM-dd'T'HH:mm:ss.SSSXXX+/-ZZ:ZZ.
                      Example March 1, 2020 at 3 PM EST -> 2020-03-01T15:00:00.000-05:00.
 More below.
-  --until         -- if you only want to pull claims data added before a certain date.
+  --until         -- if you only want to pull claims data updated or filed before a certain date.
                      The expected format is yyyy-MM-dd'T'HH:mm:ss.SSSXXX+/-ZZ:ZZ.
                      Example March 1, 2024 at 3 PM EST -> 2024-03-01T15:00:00.000-05:00.
 More below.
   --fhir          -- FHIR version